jrebadulla101/ccs-accreditation-system/README.md

 ## Usage

 1. Access the system through your web browser
+2. The index page (`/index.php`) serves as both the landing page and authentication point
-2. Log in with your credentials
+3. Enter your credentials to log in
+4. You will be redirected to the dashboard upon successful login
-3. Navigate through the modules using the sidebar
+5. Navigate through the modules using the sidebar
-4. Manage permissions through the role management interface
+6. Manage permissions through the role management interface
-5. Upload and organize evidence as needed
+7. Upload and organize evidence as needed
-6. Track accreditation progress through the dashboard
+8. Track accreditation progress through the dashboard
+9. Use the logout function to securely end your session

 ## Default Credentials